Ginger is the dried or fresh root of a tropical member of the ginger family native to the Old World tropics.

 Ginger is now recognized for helping to treat stomach upset and prevent symptoms of motion sickness.
 Six clinical studies have looked at ginger's potential to reduce motion sickness.
 Four European studies reported positive results, while two American studies gave negative findings.

+Studies suggest that the short term use of ginger can safely relieve pregnancy-related nausea and vomiting.
 Ginger is believed to reduce nausea by increasing digestive fluids and absorbing and neutralizing toxins and stomach acid.
 It increases bile secretion as well as the action and tone of the bowel.

 Ginger also has been shown to reduce the stickiness of blood platelets and may thereby reduce the risk of atherosclerosis.
 Limited studies suggest ginger may reduce morning sickness as well as nausea after surgery.
 Both uses require a physician's supervision.